bradtaniguchi/chrome-neo-plus/README.md

 npx nx run chrome-extension:serve
 ```

-The build should be done and auto-updates, from here load the extension in the browser.
+The build should be done and auto-updates, from here load the extension in the browser
+using the chrome extension page `chrome://extensions`

 ### Alternate serve mode